HeiningaVE/HeiningaVE.github.io/CV.md

 **Heininga, V.E.**, de Jonge, P. (in preparation) Psychosocial well-being across adulthood.
 In preparation for submission in Developmental Psychology.

-Wessel, I., Albers, C.J., **Heininga, V.E.**, Zandstra, A.R.E. (in preparation) A Multiverse Analysis of Early Attempts to Replicate Memory Suppression with the Think/No-Think task.
+Wessel, I., Albers, C.J., Zandstra, A.R.E., **Heininga, V.E.** (in preparation) A Multiverse Analysis of Early Attempts to Replicate Memory Suppression with the Think/No-Think task.

 > to be added: Meta-analysis childhood trauma by immunogetic SNPs on depression.